markiskorova/ai-ops-assistant/README.roblox.md

 # AI Ops Assistant

-AI Ops Assistant is a backend platform inspired by the need for scalable, intelligent internal operations platforms in modern engineering organizations.
+AI Ops Assistant is a backend platform inspired by Roblox’s mission to scale internal operations with intelligent, efficient tooling.
 It simulates the kinds of productivity systems that support cross-functional teams like Engineering, People, and Finance — helping organizations operate at 10x efficiency through automation and AI.

 Built with Go, GraphQL, and OpenAI, the system handles log summarization, ticket triage, and changelog generation using a secure API and background workers.
-It mirrors real-world use cases in platform engineering, developer enablement, and internal tooling — key concerns of internal productivity and enablement teams at scale.
+It mirrors real-world use cases in platform engineering, developer enablement, and internal tooling — key focuses of Roblox's Productivity Platforms and Ecosystems team.

 ---